Tripod

 Introducing P to the equation is much less obvious.
 But if we are to have three legs to stand upon…

-When we get to the family fall out from the ‘Seven things’ song, young Kvothe, rather conveniently for us, compares the allusions the songs words make as being no different from those in the play ‘For All His Waiting’ when Fain asks ‘Lady’ Perial about her hat.
+When we get to the family fall out from the ‘Seven things’ song, young Kvothe, rather conveniently for us, compares the allusions that his songs words made as being no different from those used in the play ‘For All His Waiting’ when Fain asks ‘Lady’ Perial about her hat.

 ‘I heard about if from so many men I wished to see it for myself and try the fit.’